-The Board currently consists of six directors, all of whom will be standing for re-election at the Corporation's Annual Meeting, which is within the minimum and maximum number range set out in the articles of the Corporation, and which the Corporation considers to be appropriate at this time.
+The Board currently consists of seven directors, all of whom will be standing for re-election at the Meeting, which is within the minimum and maximum number range set out in our articles, and which the Corporation considers to be appropriate at this time.
 A majority of the directors are independent as defined in NI 58-101, including Messrs.
 Arthurs, Gordon, McNeil and Newman.
 Messrs.
-Doney and Gammiero are non-independent directors.
+Demens, Doney and Gammiero are non-independent directors.